cohere-ai/cohere-python/README.md

 ## Installation

-If you only want to use the package, you can install it through `pip`:
+The package can be installed with `pip`:

 ```bash
 pip install --upgrade cohere